 The Equality Rights Group and rehabilitation group ‘Stay Clean’ launched the first stages of their joint ‘Connected Health’ public campaign last month.

-This followed a 24-page report putting forward proposals for managing the issues of substance abuse and sexual health in the community earlier in the year.
+This followed a 24-page report putting forward proposals for managing the issues of substance abuse (which is being handled by the professionals from novo alcohol rehab LA) and sexual health in the community earlier in the year.

 A spokesman for the campaign said that the Gibraltar Government needs to introduce an ongoing system of regulation of these substances that is based on scientific evidence.